afontainec/chinchay-docs/docs/models/update.md

   Coffee.update({ id: 1 }, { price: 100 });
 ```

 This will set the price to 100 of all the entries where id = 1.
+Will return an array with all the updated entries.
+In this case it will be an array of length 1.

 ```javascript
   Coffee.update({ id: ['in', [1, 2]] }, { price: 100 });
 ```

 This will set the price to 100 of all the entries where id = 1 or id = 2.
+Will return an array with all the updated entries.

 ```javascript
   Coffee.update({}, { price: 100 });
 ```

 This will set the price to 100 of all the entries.
+Will return an array with all the updated entries.

 :::tip